AlexandraKapp/blog/use_cases/readme.md

 # Human Mobility Data Use Case Collection

-Collection of use cases that human mobility data in needed for in the urban setting, as described in [this]() blog article.
+Use cases that human mobility data in needed for in the urban setting, as described in [this]() blog article.
+This is intended as a continously growing collection.

 ## Urban and Traffic Planning